A smiling woman leans out of the car passenger window on a sunny day.

 Consider the credit card rewards that best fit your budget and routine.
 Does a credit card reward different types of purchases or only gas?
 Will rewards outweigh interest and fees?

 Many rewards credit cards charge an annual fee, which may offset your cash back earnings.
-Keep in mind that Discover cards never charge an annual fee.
+Keep in mind that Discover has no annual fee on any of our cards.

 Some gas cards only allow you to make purchases at certain retailers.
 While that may work well for you if you typically buy gas at the same station, it’s a limitation.
 If you travel often or prefer to shop around for the best prices on gas, a more flexible card may be better.